AccelByte/matchmaking-function-grpc-plugin-server-go/README.md

    }
    ```

-5. Now we can send match ticket to start matchmaking by copying sample `json` below and replace it into `postman` message then click `Send`.
+5. Now, send the match ticket to start matchmaking.
+Copy the sample `json` below and replace it into the Postman message.
+Then, click **Send**.
+Repeat this step until the number of players is met and a match can be created.
+In this case, it is two players.

    ```json
    {